 On the cart page, show how much you think shipping will cost.
 This lets customers know how much their whole buy will cost, which can make them less likely to leave their carts.

-Optimizing the Checkout
+Optimizing the WooCommerce Checkout Process

 The checkout is the second step in the payment process.
 Here are a few ways to make the most of this step: